trajano/docker-volume-plugins/centos-mounted-volume-plugin/README.md

 - This is a managed plugin only, no legacy support.
 - This is *VERY OPEN* so please be careful when using this.
 If there is a specialized driver use that one if possible.
 - This requires an *INTERNET* connection to download the additional packages.
 However `http_proxy` environment variable can be set.
-- This slows down your start up as it will download packages on initialization.
+- This slows down your start up as it will download packages before being able to create any mounts.
+The download starts off as another thread during initialization and the `/Mount` calls will wait till the download is finished.
-- This will mount the `/root` folder of the host and expose it to the plugin *as read only*.
-The purpose of which is to allow it to access files that are meant to be read by the mount command for credentials.
+- This will mount the `/root` and `/sys/fs/cgroup` folder of the host and expose it to the plugin *as read only*.  `/root` is expected to contain files to be read by the `mount` command for credentials.  `/sys/fs/cgroup` is needed for systemd integration to work.
 - I had to choose one OS distro to start with, if there is a need for another distro just create an issue or PR.
+- There is no facility to run `systemctl` or any additional commands, just the `mount` command.
+This would mean that NFS cannot be used with this plugin.
 - In order to properly support versions use `--alias` when installing the plugin.
 - **There is no robust error handling.
 So garbage in -> garbage out**